Programs & Courses

 The Supportive Care Assistant (SCA) program* is a new, fully subsidized micro-certificate developed to address the labour shortages in the long-term care sector.
 The program allows you to learn in-demand skills, get paid work experience, and make a difference in your community.
 It can also kickstart your career in health care.

 Graduates of the SCA program can receive a $5,000 stipend if they take the next step and complete an eligible health care aide program.
+Please note, the stipend is awarded upon completion of the health care aide program.

 The micro-certificate includes six weeks of online training, done at your pace, followed by a paid work placement in a long-term care, home care, or community care setting.

-The program is funded by the Government of Canada’s Sectoral Initiatives Program and is part of CICan’s Building Capacity in Long-term Care project.
+This program is funded by the Government of Canada’s Sectoral Initiatives Program and is part of CICan’s Building Capacity in Long-term Care project.

 What is the role of an SCA?